Egg timer

 We operate rolling recruitment, which means we screen applications as they are received, rather than after our deadline.
 We encourage you to apply as early as possible.

-• you must be in Year 13/starting university;
+• you must be in Year 13/about to start university;

 • you must be attending a state (non-fee paying) school or sixth form college in the UK;